Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-22. Singaporean Rules About Public Cleanliness and Order Are Way Exaggerated.
+22. Singaporean Laws About Public Cleanliness and Order Are Way Exaggerated too.

-In the 80s, some cheeky company came up with the “Singapore is a Fine City” tee as a pun on how there is a plethora of fines for all sorts of minor offenses in the country.
-Humorous as it seemed at that moment, this painted an awful image of the country over the long-run.
+In the '80s, some cheeky company came up with the “Singapore is a Fine City” tee as a pun on how there are numerous fines for all sorts of minor offenses in the country.
+Humorous as it was at that moment, this painted an awful image of the country over the long run.